 Expert support is included in an Adobe Commerce license.
 For more information on Expert support and Adobe Support Plans, please refer to Adobe Support Plans.

 In addition to Adobe Support plans there are legacy Magento support terms.
-To understand what support services are applicable to you, please reference your contract to see what support agreement you have or talk to your Customer Success Manager (CSM).
+To understand what support services are applicable to you, please reference your contract to see what support agreement you have or talk to your Adobe Account Team.